thibaut-neoledge/azure-docs.fr-fr/articles/security/security-get-started-overview.md

 <properties
-   pageTitle="Vue d’ensemble de la sécurité Azure | Microsoft Azure" description="Le site d’informations sur la sécurité Microsoft Azure sur Azure.com est conçu spécifiquement pour fournir des réponses techniques à vos questions sur la sécurité Azure." services="security" documentationCenter="na" authors="TomShinder"
+   pageTitle="Azure security overview | Microsoft Azure"
+   description="The Microsoft Azure Security Information site on Azure.com is your place for technical answers to your Azure security questions." services="security" documentationCenter="na" authors="TomShinder"